DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 A malicious user has the certificate and key of the __test-team__ identity.
 Malicious users intend to impersonate legitimate services to inspect data sent from clients.
 A malicious user deploys a fake server using the certificate and key of the __test-team__ identity.
-Suppose a malicious user successfully hijacks (via DNS spoofing, BGP/route hijacking, ARP spoofing, etc.)
- __datastore__ traffic and redirect it to a fake server.
+Suppose a malicious user successfully hijacks (via DNS spoofing, BGP/route hijacking, and ARP spoofing) __datastore__ traffic and redirect it to a fake server.

 When a client calls the __datastore__ service, it extracts the __test-team__ identity from the server's certificate, And check if __test-team__ is allowed to run __datastore__ with security naming information.